Chocolate and peanut butter were made for moments like this.

 What is the ratio of peanut butter to chocolate in Reese’s peanut butter cups?

 Standard store-bought Reese’s cups utilize a 50/50 ratio between chocolate and peanut butter, as does this recipe.
-However, the benefit to homemade peanut butter cups is that you can opt for whatever ratio you like!
+However, the benefit to homemade cups is that you can opt for whatever ratio you like!

 Store-bought peanut butters are generally made with only a mixture of peanuts, salt, sugar, and sometimes added oil for consistency.
-But the peanut butter mixture utilized by this recipe and by brands like Reese’s cups use powdered sugar and graham cracker crumbs to achieve that classic, coarse texture inside.
+But the mixture utilized by this recipe and by brands like Reese’s cups use powdered sugar and graham cracker crumbs to achieve that classic, coarse texture inside.

 Tap stars to rate!